Journeys on this Train

 Latest News: Click here for Track 25, our blog, for the latest news on the Royal Canadian Pacific and other of our World's Top 25 Trains™.

 Many of the compartments exactly match those of the Royal Scotsman, because the Scotsman’s owner at the time kindly loaned the plans to the CPR.
 There are seven twins in the newly constructed Pullman cars “N.R.Crump” and “Strathcona.”
 These have two lower, twin beds set at an “L” shape, desk, roomy private shower, sink and toilet and large picture window.
 Finished in Circassian walnut from Russia with Bird’s Eye maple inlay and complemented by scalloped lamp fixtures, brass radiators and Turkish drapes, each car maintains the ambience of the classic era of luxury rail travel.
 Five cabins with double beds are in the older, historic cars.
-Six cabins are designed for single travelers and require no single supplement.
+Five cabins are designed for single travelers.
 All have plenty of storage; all are outfitted with thick white towels and lovely toiletries.
 The walls gleam, most with inlaid wood and vaulted ceilings.

 An à la carte breakfast is served in the newly restored dining car, the “Craigellachie.”
 Tea, coffee and other beverages can be served in all the lounge areas or private rooms.
-Special cocktails (included), are served nightly, along with just about anything else you can think up.
-An elegant, multi-course dinner is served at tables for six or eight in the dining car.
-The meals are memorable––freshly prepared on board, beautifully presented and are five-star with service to match; paired wines are included.
+The Royal Canadian Pacific service team will provide a full bar and beverage service including customized menus while on board.
+The meals are memorable––freshly prepared on board, beautifully presented and are five-star with service to match.

 Choices for lounging abound: there is nothing finer than stretching out in the sunshine on the open platform of 1926 observation-lounge “Mount Stephen.”
 There are also the 1926 lounge-sleeper “Royal Wentworth,” the 1927 observation-lounge-sleeper “Van Horne,” and the 1916 open-platform observation lounge-diner “Killarney.”

 If you want one of the most intimate, elegant train programs in the world, this is it.
-The price tag may be steep, but its all-inclusive program, including all sightseeing, meals, alcohol, hotels and transfers, comes wrapped up in luxury few trains in the world can offer.
-The small number of fellow passengers (remember: just 30 total); cheerful, excellent and professional service throughout the train; and the inventive, gorgeous meals set this train apart.
-Jackets are expected in the dining room.
+The price tag may be steep, but the cheerful, excellent and professional service throughout the train; and the inventive, gorgeous meals set this train apart, providing luxury few trains in the world can offer.